hci-lab-um/heuristics-for-test-tool-design/H06-What-learning-preferences-do-those-people-have.md

 - have you considered both face to face and remote learning?
 - have you considered how mentoring, coaching, listening and doing might be included?
 - have you considered how self-help learning might be used?
-- have you considered how to taine the trainers, coaches and mentors?
+- have you considered how to train the trainers, coaches and mentors?

 ## Activities, tools and techniques to help answer the questions
 To understand *Who learns how* you need to understand their different learning preferences.